kayn0111034/tic-tac-toe/README.md

 # tic-tac-toe

-This is a tic tac toe game developed in Java.
+This is a tic tac toe game I created to learn Java :)

 It utilizes Java Swing to create a GUI for players to use and play on.

 ## Java files in src